NMFCode/NMF/AnyText/README.md

 * **Document Symbols/Outline:** Enables the symbols of the document to be shown in the outline (VSCode default left-hand side and top of document).
 The outline at the top shows the current position in the document and both outlines can be used to jump to symbols in the document.
+* **Semantic Tokens:** Provides enhanced syntax highlighting by offering context-aware colorization based on the meaning of code elements.
+* **Code Lens:** Displays inline actionable hints, such as references, tests, and run/debug options, directly within the document.
+* **Code Actions:** Suggests and applies quick fixes or refactorings, such as converting a variable to a constant or optimizing imports.
+* **Formatting:** Automatically formats the document based on predefined or user-configured style rules, ensuring consistent code style.
+* **Diagnostic:** Provides real-time feedback on errors, warnings, and other issues within the document, helping to identify and resolve problems quickly.
+* **SetTrace:** Allows debugging and logging levels to be adjusted dynamically, helping to track execution flow and diagnose issues.

 ### Feature configuration